Agnes Buen Garnås

 Medieval traditional Norwegian

 Most recent release, Han rider den mørke natt (2002)

-Agnes Buen Garnås's site (in Norwegian, but has an English summary)
+Agnes Buen Garnås's site (uses flash so broken for most browsers; in Norwegian, but has an English summary)

 Her disc with Jan Garbarek; this sound is perhaps the genesis of Emma Härdelin of Garmana's vocal style; Mari Boine's music is a little similar to this; Kirsten Bråten Berg also does some vocals like this, particularly on the Nordisk Sang disc

 This appears from all I can discover to be a one-time work.
 Agnes Buen Garnås has a rich, slightly scratchy, mournful tone, which seems perfect for this kind of music.
 (Neile)

 Recommended first album:

 Draumkvedet is the only solo disc we've heard, though of the two I prefer her disc with Jan Garbarek

 Wikipedia's page for Agnes Buen Garnås has a good discography